Staff and Lead Volunteers

 ALLISON HUNT | Director/ Assistant Choreographer

-Allison is very excited to be directing A Christmas Carol with Forever After Productions.
+Allison is very excited to be involved with Forever After Productions.
 She graduated from Oakland University with a Bachelor of Arts in Performing Arts.
 Allison has worked as an actress/singer in both New York City and Southeast, MI.
 For Allison directing is a chance to share the love she has for theatre with her cast and audiences.
 Allison would like to thank her wonderful family for their continued love and support!

 LINDA VENABLE | Music Director